Gary Gold: United States national team

 On 2 October 2017, USA Rugby announced that Gold would be the new head coach of the U.S. national team, effective at the end of the 2017-18 English Premiership season, ahead of the 2018 June Internationals.
 Gold was not available for the Eagles 2017 European tour, and initially wasn't available for the 2018 Americas Rugby Championship.
 However, after an early release from Worcester Warriors, Gold took reign of the Eagles on 1 January 2018 ready for the 2018 ARC.

 Gold's first match in charge was on 3 February, where he led his side to a 17–10 victory over Argentina XV.
 The United States continued their dominance over their neighbors Canada the following week, defeating them 29–10, before defeating Chile 45–13 in their last home test of the ARC.
 In round 4, the Eagles gained their first ever victory over Brazil in Brazil, winning 45–16, before claiming the Championship in round 5 after defeating Uruguay 61–19 in Montevideo.
 The Eagles became the first team to win all five matches in the Championship and to retain the Championship title across two years.
 During the 2018 Summer Test Series, Gold became the first head coach of Americas to lead the Eagles to a win all their games during the June test window.
 This included a record 62–13 victory over Russia, a first ever win over Scotland (30–29), which was the Eagles first win over a Tier 1 nation in the professional era, and a 42–17 win over Canada.
 The 2018 November test window saw the United States claim two wins in four games; with victories over Samoa (their first ever win against the Manu) and Romania.

 In Gold's first major campaign, he helped lead the United States to a "decider" match at the conclusion of the 2019 World Rugby Pacific Nations Cup.
 After victories over Canada and Samoa, it was a winner takes all match in the final round match between the US and Japan.
 The match saw Japan take victory 34–20, and with other results the USA finished third on the table.

 Gold led the U.S. in its qualifying campaign for the 2023 Rugby World Cup.
-In Americas regional qualifying, the U.S. lost series against Canada, Uruguay, and Chile.
+In Americas regional qualifying, the U.S. won a series against Canada but lost series to Uruguay and Chile.
 In the inter-continental playoff for the last qualifying spot, the US failed to beat Portugal, and thus did not qualify for the World Cup.
 Gold stepped down as US head coach at the end of 2022.